 thereof.
 Remuneration paid to the KMPs is in line with the

 Compensation Policy of the Bank which is based on the RBI Guidelines.

 Messrs S. B. Billimoria & Co., Chartered Accountants, auditors of your

 Bank, retire on the conclusion of the Thirtieth Annual General Meeting.

 In terms of Section 139 of the Companies Act, 2013, every Company is

-required to appoint Auditors for a term of 5 years subject to their
+required to appoint auditors for a term of five years subject to their

 appointment being ratified at every Annual General Meeting.
 However,